-Past events of 2020 and 2019 are listed in reverse order – earlier years will be added as documents, in chronological order
+Past events back to 2019 are listed in reverse order – earlier years will be added as documents, in chronological order

 12 November 2021 (-private performance) for Claremont Project, White Lion Street, Islington

 4 Beethoven Songs and the Pathethique (see below)

 23 October 2021 Piano Recital with a twist – Beethoven’s Birthday is near